Skill Blitz Sale-mobile

 In this article

-Jenkins plugins are one of the top reasons DevOps engineers use this platform for app development.
-A comprehensive list of 1,800+ plugins is available on Jenkins that equips it with additional features or functionalities you require in the software development life cycle (SDLC).
-Jenkins is a popular open-source platform that facilitates continuous integration (CI), continuous delivery (CD), and deployment.
+Jenkins plugins for DevOps are one of the top reasons DevOps engineers use this platform for app development.
+Plugins are available on Jenkins that equips it with additional features or functionalities you require in the SDLC.
+Jenkins is a popular open-source platform that facilitates CI/CD and deployment.
 It enforces automation in app development and offers regular monitoring throughout the life cycle of a Jenkins build job.

 As mentioned, 1800+ free Jenkins plugins are available in the Jenkins plugin repository, and each performs different tasks.
 Here we’ve mentioned a list of mostly-used plugins with their features.
-Check it out now.
+Check out the list:

 1. Git Plugin